creativetechnologylab/python-for-beginners/collections.md

 False
 ```

-We would say that "london" is a _substring_ of "london college of communication".
+We would say that "london" and "llege of" are _substrings_ of "london college of communication".

 ## Summary
 ---